Giants vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Giants Recent Betting Performance

-- The Giants have played as the favorite in five of their past 10 games and have won one of those contests.
+- The Giants have played as the underdog in four of their past 10 games and have gone 1-3 in those contests.

-- When it comes to hitting the over, the Giants and their opponents are 6-3-1 in their last 10 games with a total.
+- In their previous 10 matchups with a total posted by oddsmakers, the Giants and their foes are 5-4-1 when it comes to hitting the over.

 Giants Betting Records & Stats

-- Based on this contest's moneyline, the Giants have an implied win probability of 53.5%.

-- In the 15 games in which oddsmakers have set an over/under for San Francisco, it has combined with opponents to go over the total nine times (9-5-1).
+- The Giants have been underdogs in 10 games this season and have come away with the win four times (40%) in those contests.

+- San Francisco is 4-6 this season when entering a game as the underdog by -110 or more on the moneyline.

-- The Giants have not had a run line set for an outing this season.
+- The Giants have an implied victory probability of 52.4% according to the moneyline set by sportsbooks for this matchup.

+- So far this season, San Francisco and its opponents have hit the over in nine of its 16 games with a total.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.